GSA/https/pages/mixed-content.md

 Every website's mixed content situation will be different, but the general approach is:

 * Enable `https://` for your website, but don't force a redirect.
 Continue to present the `http://` version as the canonical URL to search engines.
 * Identify the most obvious and widespread pieces of mixed content by loading your website in a browser over `https://` and observing breakages.
-Chrome and Firefox will log any mixed content warnings to the console, which should point out necessary site-wide changes.
+Chrome, Opera, and Firefox will log any mixed content warnings to the console, which should point out necessary site-wide changes.
 Use these to [secure your resource links](#linking-to-resources-securely).
 * After fixing them, tackle the long tail by [scanning your code](#scanning-your-code) and [crawling your website](#crawling-your-website).
 * Finally, force the redirect to HTTPS, [turn on HSTS](/hsts/), and tell search engines that your new URL starts with `https://`.